What are the rules for living in Spain after Brexit? Find out how Brexit will impact entry to Spain, driving, healthcare, taxes, pension, and more.

 Did you know that you could also apply for residency in Spain by purchasing a property worth €500,000 or more?
 This’s called the investor visa or the Golden visa and it allows you to bring your family with you as well.
 Even if you bought as far back as 2013 you can still apply for the “golden visa” although as of 2024 the Government has announced it will close this program.
 As of Oct 24 no official announcement has been passed by Parliament.

 Due to Brexit, your UK driving licence isn’t valid in Spain after 6 months of your legal residence.
 So you’ve to obtain a Spanish driving license by handing in your licence which will be exchanged to a Spanish driving licence.
+Additionally, you need to obtain a biometric residence card for this exchange process.

 To obtain Spanish citizenship, UK citizens must meet several requirements, including a ten-year residency period, integration into Spanish culture, and renouncing British citizenship, as dual citizenship is not allowed.